 “I am reaching out to all the animal lovers in the metro Detroit region,” said FAMD Board Chair MaryAnn Wright.
 “We are not done.
 If an animal has ever made a difference in your life, please consider a donation to the second phase of this campaign.
 Our animals and volunteers deserve to live and work in a clean and safe environment.”

-If you are interested in donating to the new Animal Adoption & Education initiative, or for more information about assisting with the public phase of our campaign, contact our Director of Marketing and Development Peter Poulos at 313.943.2697 ext 1008 or via email.
+If you are interested in donating to the new MaryAnn Wright Animal Adoption & Education initiative, or for more information about assisting with the public phase of our campaign, contact our Development office at 313-943-2697 ext.
+1019 or Sarah Rood [email protected].

 “We appreciate what the Friends accomplish, and the efficient way in which they do it, with careful use of resources and infinite respect for the animals.
 We are committed to helping them get the new Animal Adoption & Education Center built.
 It will set a new standard for quality animal care.”